AzureKitsune/sagasu/README.md

 - [Sentai Filmworks](https://www.sentaifilmworks.com) - Shop The Sentai Filmworks Store

 ### How it works
-- Step 1: Install the extension (instructions are below)
+- Step 1: Install the extension (instructions are below).
-- Step 2: Type "su" and press tab into the omnibox (address bar)
+- Step 2: Type "su" and press tab into the omnibox (address bar).
 - Step 3: Type your query and select a site from the dropdown.
 This will open your search in a new tab.

 ### Installation Instructions